-Take a look at the key developments and changes to the landmark health care law over the past year.
+Take a look at the key developments and changes to the landmark health care law under the Trump administration.